So you have come seeking an insight into the world of specialty coffee. Welcome!

 One of the most amazing things to come out of the specialty coffee world is how people from all over the world have come together to talk, debate and deliberate about coffee as a whole.

-A higher standard of coffee is more accessible to coffee drinkers than ever before.
+Whether you order a V60 or a latte, a higher standard of coffee is more accessible to coffee drinkers than ever before.

 It is no wonder that over the last 10 years there has been an explosion of independent coffee shops, coffee roasters and aficionados across the globe.